bluerobotics/ardusub-zola/advanced-usage/index.md

 - Open edit mode via the [burger menu](#burger-menu)
 - Select a view to edit, and/or create or remove views as desired
+    - Clicking on the cog settings icon allows renaming a view, and determining whether the bottom bottom mini-widgets bar is shown or hidden/docked when Cockpit boots
     - Views can be imported from an external file, or exported to a file for sharing
 - The "Current widgets" list allows
     1. dragging the widgets in the current view to reorder which widget is on top